 That much is clear.

-But how about the second longest running?
+But how about the second longest-running?
 The French Satellite Pour l’Observation de la Terre (SPOT Satellite) holds the championship title.

 In English, SPOT satellite means “satellite to observe Earth”.
-And in 1986, SPOT single-handedly became one of the most sophisticated Earth observation satellite of its time.
+And in 1986, SPOT single-handedly became one of the most sophisticated Earth observation satellites of its time.
 It had an impressive ground resolution of 10 meters… while Landsat-5 rivaled with 30 meters.

 The Remarkable History of the French SPOT Satellite